TUW-VieVS/VLBI/README.md

 VLBI module of VieVS

-Written present and former members of the TU Wien VieVS-team
+Written by present and former members of the TU Wien VieVS-team

-Administraded by Sigrid Böhm (sigrid.boehm@geo.tuwien.ac.at)
+Administrated by Sigrid Böhm (sigrid.boehm@geo.tuwien.ac.at)

 Documentation: https://vievswiki.geo.tuwien.ac.at